marcin-waligora/orleans/Frequently-Asked-Questions.md

 ## Can I Connect to Orleans silos from the public internet?

-Orleans is designed to be hosted as the back-end part of a service and you are suposed to create a front-end in your servers which externa clients connect to.
+Orleans is designed to be hosted as the back-end part of a service and you are suposed to create a front-end in your servers which external clients connect to.
 It can be an http based Web API project, a socket server, a SignalR server or anything else which you require.
 You can actually connect to Orleans from the internet, but it is not a good practice from the security point of view.

 ## What happens if a silo fails before my grain call returns a response for my call?